Malmö FF: First years in the Allsvenskan and early achievements

 The club achieved mid-table league positions for two seasons, but was relegated in 1934 as a penalty for breaking amateur regulations.
 The club had paid their players a small sum of money for each game.
 Although against the rules, this was common at the time; Malmö FF was the only club to show it in the accounting records.
 In addition to relegation to Division 2, the club suffered bans for the entire board of directors and twenty-six players.
 The version of events told by Malmö FF and local press suggests that local rival, IFK Malmö, had reported the violation to the Swedish Football Association.
 This belief has contributed to the longstanding competitive tensions between the clubs.

 The club made their way back to the Allsvenskan in 1937 after two seasons in the Division 2.
 In the same year Eric Persson was elected as chairman after being secretary since 1929, and held the position until 1974.
 Persson is regarded by club leaders and fans as the most important person in the club's history, as he turned the club professional in the 1970s.
 Under his leadership the club went from being titleless in 1937 to holding ten Swedish championships by the end of the 1974 season.
-In 1939 the club reached its highest position yet, third place in the Allsvenskan, nine points behind champions the IF Elfsborg.
+In 1939 the club reached its highest position yet, third place in the Allsvenskan, nine points behind champions IF Elfsborg.
 Malmö FF's first Swedish championship came in 1944, when the club won the penultimate game of the season against AIK before 36,000 spectators at the Råsunda.
 The last game of the season was won 7–0 against Halmstad BK.